A Community without a Campus

 Other initiatives have also sprung up in the CapU community to keep students connected to the University.

 The Centre for Teaching Excellence hired digital ambassadors to help students navigate online classes and the Library launched an online research help desk.
-Virtual appointments are available for Counselling Services and Academic Advising, and nearly all program information sessions are now online, to name a few.
+Virtual appointments are available for Counselling & Mental Health and Academic Advising, and nearly all program information sessions are now online, to name a few.

 With no foreseeable end to the “new normal,” coming up with new and exciting ways to keep students engaged has occasionally been a struggle, but spirits are high, and the team is motivated moving into the Spring term.